-As an interesting side-note courtesy of Jackie Chan’s autobiography (My Life in Action), before Sam went to Korea to work on Hapkido, himself and Bruce had a discussion on martial arts in one of the hallways of the GH studio.
+As an interesting side-note courtesy of Jackie Chan’s autobiography (My Life in Action), before Sam went to Korea to work on Hapkido, himself and Bruce had a discussion on martial arts in one of the hallways of the Golden Harvest studio.
 Both decided to have a friendly challenge match which resulted in a draw.
 Like Bruce, Sam had a reputation as a street brawler.

 For Game of Death, Bruce wanted to film the Taekwondo floor before the Inosanto one.
 However, Whang and Sam were situated in Korea because they were filming Hapkido.
 Ironically, Bruce wanted to film exterior scenes in Korea.
 Bruce got angry towards Sam until he realized that Sam was bound to contractual agreement as opposed to snubbing Bruce out of fledgling interest.
-They quickly made up and Sam received the privilege of fighting Lee at the beginning of Enter the Dragon.
+In 1973, they quickly made up and Sam received the privilege of fighting Lee at the beginning of Enter the Dragon.

-The black belt is symbolized by having a black guy be the top fighter on the highest floor of the pagoda, which can be seen to represent man’s greatest obstacle: his ego and/or excessive sense of self-consciousness.
+The black belt is symbolized by having a black guy be the guardian on the highest fighting floor of the pagoda, which can be seen to represent man’s greatest obstacle: his ego and/or excessive sense of self-consciousness.
 These two things are what cause suffering and fear.
 They separate man from connecting in a deeper sense with the rest of the world.
 Coincidentally, most men are intimidated by the size of most black men’s penises.

 Serafim Karalexis told a story of amusement about how himself and his partners freaked out when Five Fingers of Death (a Chinese versus Japanese story) opened in the States and did blockbuster business in every venue that it played in.
 They had to get a hold of more Chinese movies.
 They had absolutely no clue what to do or where to go.
-Sensing a good thing, Serafim got on the next plane to H.K. and (within less than 24 hours after first seeing what was originally known as King Boxer), he was having a meeting with Runme Shaw discussing North American distribution.
+Sensing a good thing, Serafim got on the next plane to H.K. and, within less than 24 hours after first seeing what was originally known as King Boxer, he was having a meeting with Runme Shaw discussing North American distribution.

-When he landed in the British colony, he just called around and asked who “in town” made motion pictures!
+When Serafim landed in the British colony, he just called around and asked who “in town” made motion pictures!
 He was that clueless.
-After finding the Shaw Brothers in the phone book, he called up to the studio and basically said: “Hi.
+After finding the Shaw Brothers in the phone book, he called up the studio and basically said: “Hi.
 I’m Serafim Karalexis.
 I’m a distributor from the U.S. here to buy films.
 Please have a limo pick me up and take me to your studios!”

-Although he doesn’t receive screen credit, Snake in the Eagle’s Shadow was based in part on a screenplay written by Chan.
-Given how the movie had a semi-remake in the form of The Karate Kid, things become fully circular that he would star in the remake of the latter.
-The basis of the story, training to fight Roy Horan and a Korean martial artist named Hwang Jang-Lee, was already conceived for when Alexander Fu Sheng was meant to be the star of the project.
+Although he doesn’t receive screen credit, Snake in the Eagle’s Shadow was based in part on a screenplay written by Jackie.
+The basis of the story, training to fight Roy Horan and Hwang Jang-Lee, was already conceived for when Alexander Fu Sheng was meant to be the star.
 Fu’s contract with R.R.
-Shaw (i.e. Run Run Shaw) turned out to be too expensive for the company to buy out, so director Ping suggested they use Jackie and the rest is history.
+Shaw (i.e. Run Run Shaw) turned out to be too expensive for the company to buy out, so the director suggested that they use Jackie, and the rest is history.
+Given how the movie had a semi-remake in the form of The Karate Kid, things would become fully circular when he starred in the remake of the latter.

 The fabled collaboration between Chinese and Japanese stunt teams, Ninja in the Dragon’s Den, had an influence on Reservoir Dogs.
 How?
 The scene in question is when a man slices a man’s ear off and callously talks into it.
 This was the best of the H.K. movies which Hwang had appeared in.
 All in all, the movie has several Korean actors in it to the extent that someone decided that the Korean version should have extra footage.

-Chow Yun-Fat and Ann Hui attended a screening of their collaboration (The Story of Woo Viet) at the Cannes film festival.
+Chow Yun-Fat and Ann Hui attended a screening of their Manila-set collaboration (The Story of Woo Viet) at the Cannes film festival.
 They were invited by the people who ran it.

 With the cross-cultural mindset in marketing, Steve James was briefly considered to be the black assassin in Righting Wrongs as Raymond Chow was eager to capitalize on the surprising box office success of American Ninja (it recouped its budget ten-fold).
 Ste Jim would have made for a far more intimidating (as well as charismatic) nemesis than Peter Cunningham.
 There is an amusing coincidence concerning the connection between the stars of American Ninja.
 Steve was in the first film of Tom Hanks (He Knows You’re Alone) in an early sequence where himself and his on-screen girlfriend are questioned by a detective about a murder.
 Prior to doing American Ninja, Michael Dudikoff was in Bachelor Party.

-When he had read the Dragon’s Den U.K. report of Jackie not doing a sequel to Operation Condor (which reminds me of Kim Cattrall not wanting to star in Sex and the City 3), Vincent Lynn told me in a 2005 e-mail: “Interestingly, I came across your info on Jackie’s next H.K. film and deciding not to do Armour of God 3.
+When he had read the Dragon’s Den U.K. report of Jackie not wanting to do a sequel to Operation Condor (which reminds me of Kim Cattrall not wanting to star in Sex and the City 3), Vincent Lynn told me in a 2005 e-mail: “Interestingly, I came across your info on Jackie’s next H.K. film and deciding not to do Armour of God 3.
 I was in talks sometime back about being brought back to star in the sequel.
 As my character didn’t really die, they wanted to use him in the next one.
 Well, it’s still up in the air.
 The problem is the script as always.
 Who knows?
 It might happen yet.”

-Jack went on to say: “Then, of course, I put in a little comedy.
+Jack went on to say: “Of course, I put in a little comedy.
 I don’t want to always say political things.
 I put a little politics in and then I put in a little comedy.
 That’s why when the bad guy is fighting me, I say, “Come on, why Chinese have to fight Chinese?”
 Then he says, “No, I don’t hold a Chinese passport!”
 Then he starts fighting with me.
 Then, when I start to beat him up, he says, “No, no, no. I’m Chinese.”
 And I say, “Now you say that you’re Chinese.”
 That’s my philosophy.”